akkravikumar/color-picker-react-native/README.md

-├── ios                       <-- This contains ios files ├── node_modules              <-- This folder contains list of library installed ├── src                       <-- Source code for a react native app ├   ├── component             <-- component function code ├   ├── mockData              <-- This folder contains mock json files ├   ├── screens               <-- This for screens folder
-├   ├── utils                 <-- utils folder
+├── ios                       <-- This contains ios files ├── node_modules              <-- This folder contains list of library installed ├── src                       <-- Source code for a react native app ├   ├── component             <-- common component of screen source code ├   ├── mockData              <-- This folder contains mock json files ├   ├── screens               <-- This for screens folder ├   ├── utils                 <-- utils folder